edoardocattapan/ardo.github.io/_posts/2022-11-16-think-simple.md

 Meta-things distract from things.
 A lot of colors, shades, lights, juxtapositions, framings.
 A lot of fear.
-This confusion arises when too much intelligence and emotion are at play.
+This confusion arises or just when intelligence and emotion are at play in misalignment or in excess.
 This confusion causes various forms of psychological suffering.

 Take a breath.
 Think simple.